 Having done it once, the Treasury then decreed in 1800 that there would be another lost day of revenue, given that the century end would have been a leap year under the Julian calendar whereas it was not under the new Gregorian calendar.
 So 1800 was a leap year for tax purposes but not for the calendar.
 The tax year start was moved to 6th April and has stayed there since.

 HAPPY NEW TAX YEAR!

-For details of the tax, National Insurance (including the 6th July and 6th November changes), statutory payments, student loans etc PAYadvice have produced the Legislation update 2022.
+For details of the tax, National Insurance, statutory payments, student loans etc PAYadvice have produced the Legislation update 2023.